Inference of the optical depth to reionization $\tau$ from $\textit{Planck}$ CMB maps with convolutional neural networks: Introduction

-In recent years, neural network (NN)-based approaches for undertaking likelihood-free inference underwent a rapid development in cosmology, showing potential as an alternative tool for parameter estimation that does not require the existence of an analytical description of data, but relies only on numerical simulations to train a regression model.
+In recent years, neural network (NN)-based approaches to likelihood-free inference underwent a rapid development in cosmology, showing potential as an alternative tool for parameter estimation that does not require the existence of an analytical description of the data, but only relies on numerical simulations to train a regression model.
 In the general context of cosmology, a variety of machine learning (ML) techniques have been exploited and tested in recent years.
-Promising tools are being developed for many applications: from cosmic large-scale structure (LSS) simulations \cite{Villaescusa-Navarro:2022qqq}, to CMB lensing reconstruction \citep{Caldeira:2018ojb}, kinetic SZ detection \citep{Tanimura:2022fde} or foreground cleaning and modelling \citep{Jeffrey:2021fcg, Wang:2022ybb, Casas:2022teu, Krachmalnicoff_2021}.
+Promising tools are being developed for many applications: from cosmic large-scale structure (LSS) simulations \citep{2022ApJS..259...61V}, to CMB lensing reconstruction \citep{Caldeira:2018ojb}, kinetic SZ detection \citep{Tanimura:2022fde}, or modeling and cleaning of Galactic foregrounds \citep{Jeffrey:2021fcg, Wang:2022ybb, Casas:2022teu, Krachmalnicoff_2021}.
 NN-based inference of cosmological parameters has seen significant progress in the context of observations of the LSS, where the complexity of the cosmological and astrophysical signals, together with the difficulty in the definition of optimal summary statistics, challenge analytical methods.
-Up to now, this approach has been tested on simulations \citep[see \textit{e.g.},][]{2022ApJS..259...61V}, with applications on real data still limited in number, although leading to promising results \citep[\textit{e.g.}][]{Fluri:2019qtp}.
+Up to now, this approach has been tested on simulations \citep[see e.g.,][]{2022ApJS..259...61V}, with applications on real data still limited in number, although leading to promising results \citep[e.g.,][]{Fluri:2019qtp}.
 In this context, CMB data analysis could also benefit from the application of NN-based inference, helping overcome the limitations of traditional methods.
-This is relevant, for example, for the estimation of parameters affecting the large angular scales, like the optical depth to reionization, critically harmed by the presence of spurious non-Gaussian signals, as outlined above.
+This is relevant, for example, for the estimation of parameters affecting the large angular scales, such as the optical depth to reionization, which is critically hampered by the presence of spurious non-Gaussian signals, as outlined above.